VictorTrapenok/grammar-ai.app/src/pages/terms.md

 You agree to:

-- Use the App for personal, non-commercial purposes only
+- Use the App for lawful purposes only
 - Comply with all applicable laws and regulations
-- Use the application responsibly
+- Not submit content that is illegal, harmful, or violates third-party rights
 - Report any technical issues or concerns

 ### 4.2 Prohibited Activities